whdinata/mestara-034cd/mentorship.md

           - **Critical thinking:** You will work on solving a complex problem during the program

-          - **Giving back**

-          Payments for the mentorship program will be used for empowering girls in rural area
+          - **Giving back:** Payments for the mentorship program will be used for empowering girls in rural area
-      - content: >-
-          **Certificate of participation**

-          Because you deserve it
+          - **Certificate of participation:** Because you deserve it
     grid_cols: four
     grid_gap_horiz: medium
     grid_gap_vert: medium